heitortessaro/blogs-api/README.md

 This project consists of a REST API, being part of the Trybe Web Development Course.
 The API is a blog management system.
 It enables users to create, visualize, delete, and update blog posts, as well as a categogy list to classify the posts.
 All routes require authentication based on JWT.

+Heroku was used to make the API deploy. following is the API link: https://heitor-blogs-api.herokuapp.com

 ## Documentation

 The complete API documentation was developed using Postman.
 You can access the documentation with comments and examples for all routes using this [link](https://documenter.getpostman.com/view/21397186/UzQyqP5N).